SfireInc/DevOps/README.md

 ## Reverse Proxy

 Using a reverse proxy allows us to not expose the API globally and to access it from a defined website.

+# TP 2

+To use maven we needed to upgrade our wsl distro to wsl 2, so it could communicate with docker.
+After installing maven with "sudo apt install maven" the build was successful.